garrandall/popular-music-data/tracks/feel-it-still-portugal--the-man.md

 Is it coming back?

-Ooh woo, I'm a rebel just for kicks, yeah
+Ohwoo, I'm a rebel just for kicks, yeah
 Your love is an abyss for my heart to eclipse, now Might be over now, but I feel it still

-Ooh woo, I'm a rebel just for kicks, now
+Ohwoo, I'm a rebel just for kicks, now
 I've been feeling it since 1966, now
 Might be over now, but I feel it still
-Ooh woo, I'm a rebel just for kicks, now
+Ohwoo, I'm a rebel just for kicks, now
 Let me kick it like it's 1986, now
 Might be over now, but I feel it still
 Might've had your fill, but I feel it still